huggingface/optimum-habana/examples/stable-diffusion/training/README.md

 We can use the same `dog` dataset for the following examples.

-To launch Stable Diffusion XL LoRA training on a multi-card Gaudi system, use:"
+To launch Stable Diffusion XL LoRA training on a single card Gaudi system, use:"
 ```bash
 python train_dreambooth_lora_sdxl.py \
     --pretrained_model_name_or_path="stabilityai/stable-diffusion-xl-base-1.0"  \